uktrade/data-hub-frontend/README.md

 5. Go to the [Playbook](https://readme.trade.gov.uk/docs/playbooks/datahub.html#environments), find the environment you want to use in the Admin URLs section, and set this URL to the environment variable `API_ROOT`.
 You will need to remove `/admin` from the end of the API path.

-6. Go to Vault, look in datahub-fe, and click on the environment you want to use.
-Change the following environment variables in your `.env` file to the ones specified in Vault:
+6. Go to the parameter store in AWS (https://eu-west-2.console.aws.amazon.com/systems-manager/parameters/?region=eu-west-2&tab=Table).
+Change the following environment variables in your `.env` file to the ones specified in the parameter store.
+Remember to select the correct envriorment (e.g dev, uat, staging) you are using.

     ```
     DATA_HUB_BACKEND_ACCESS_KEY_ID=frontend-key-id